brianleroux/wtfjs/posts/2010-05-15-hello-world.md

 - Package management in serverside js land is still a total fuck up.
 - Heroku and Express have awesome communities; whenever I had a question folks really helped.
-- The future is near!
-This code blog can be forked and deployed in a matter of a minute.
+- jsftw!
+The future is here.
+This code blog can be forked and deployed live in literally one minute.

 Have fun! - <a href="http://twitter.com/brianleroux">brianleroux</a>